1983/84 SEASON

 sleeves

-The TV companies finally relaxed their ban on football shirt sponsorship.
-However, they did insist that all sponsor logos must be half of the size permitted by the FA.
+The TV companies finally relaxed their ban on football shirt sponsorship, but they insisted that all sponsor logos must be half the 32in2 size allowed by the FA.
+As a result, shirts featuring a smaller version of the stylised BPCC logo were worn mainly for the televised cup matches.

-However, the smaller logo was impossible to read from any distance and was certainly not distinguishable on the TV screens of that era.
+However, the logo was difficult to read from a distance and was virtually indistinguishable on the low-resolution TV screens of that era.

 TV Shirts (Version 2)